 Will Insurance Cover BOTOX® Treatment?

 Insurance coverage for BOTOX injections is much less common, but you should consult your insurance provider to find out if you have coverage for BOTOX® treatment.
-Call Allergan BOTOX® reimbursement hotline at 1-800-530-6680 and ask Allergan representative to help you determine whether your procedure is covered by insurance.
+Call the Allergan BOTOX® reimbursement hotline at 1-800-530-6680 and ask an Allergan representative to help you determine whether your procedure is covered by insurance.